frappe/manual_erpnext_com/manual_erpnext_com/www/accounts/opening-accounts.md

 You can make two Opening Journal Vouchers:

   * For all assets (excluding Accounts Receivables): This entry will contain all your assets except the amounts you are expecting from your Customers against outstanding Sales Invoices.
 You will have to update your receivables by making an individual entry for each Invoice (this is because, the system will help you track the invoices which are yet to be paid).
-Since all the entries in this voucher will be of type “Debit”, you can credit the sum of all these debits against the “Temp Opening Liabilities” account.
+You can credit the sum of all these debits against the **Temperory Opening** account.
-  * For all liabilities: Similarly you need to pass a Journal Voucher for your Opening Liabilities (except for the bills you have to pay).
-This can be made against the “Temp Opening Assets” account.
+  * For all liabilities: Similarly you need to pass a Journal Voucher for your Opening Liabilities (except for the bills you have to pay) against **Temperory Opening** account.
   * In this method you can update opening balance of specific balancesheet accounts and not for all.
   * Opening entry is only for balance sheet accounts and not for expense or Income accounts.